jina-ai/jina/docs/concepts/jcloud/index.md

 :width: 70%
 ```

-### Restart Flow, executor or gateway
+### Restart Flow, Executor or Gateway

-You can restart a Flow, which means restarting all the executors and gateway.
-If the requirement to is to restart a particular executor or gateway, you can do that as well.
+In the event that a restart is necessary for a Flow, there are two options available: restarting all Executors and the Gateway associated with the Flow, or selectively restarting only a specific Executor or the Gateway.

-To restart a Flow
+To restart a Flow:

 ```bash
 jc restart super-mustang-c6cf06bc5b